 - 1. Remove the screws for the end cap and pull out the end cap.
 Note that the end cap must be pulled out in a straight, firm pull.
 Do not try to rock or twist the end cap as this may lock it in position.
 Notice orientation of the end cap. - 2.
-Prepare the cable(s) by uncovering the individual wires including the shield.
-Each wire must have a length of 75 mm (3 inches) - 3.
+Prepare the cable(s) by uncovering the individual wires including the shield. - 3.
 Insert the cable(s) into the cable gland(s) and tighten the cable gland(s). - 4.
 Estimate the necessary wire length of the individual wires and cut them to length.
 Note that wire lengths will vary depending on which terminal they shall be inserted into.
 See below for description of connections.

 - 5. Insert wires into terminals and tighten screws.
 Do not over tighten. - 6.
-Secure wires to printed circuit board with plastic straps (optional). - 7.
-Set, if necessary, switches for termination resistors and device address (see below). - 8.
+Set, if necessary, switches for termination resistors and device address (see below). - 7.
 Push the end cap back into the encoder.
 Again, a straight, firm push is needed.
-Insure that the end cap orientation is correct. - 9.
+Insure that the end cap orientation is correct. - 8.
 Secure the end cap with the screws (max. torque 6 Nm -53 lbf-in).

-The connection table below applies to both the Bus In terminal block and the Bus Out terminal block.
+The connection table below applies to both the Bus In terminals and the Bus Out terminals.

-Terminal Name Туре Description VSUP Power Positive supply for Encoder $(9V - 30V)$ GND Power 0V supply for Encoder (Circuit Ground) A-LINE Bidirectional Negative Data I/O for Profibus Interface B-LINE Bidirectional Positive Data I/O for Profibus Interface
+Terminal Name Type Description + Power Positive supply for Encoder (9V - 30V) A Bidirectional Negative Data I/O for Profibus Interface В Bidirectional Positive Data I/O for Profibus Interface - Power 0V supply for Encoder (Circuit Ground)

-Note that the Cable Shield must not be left unconnected but must be connected to the encoder's Case Ground through the blue cable shoes.
+Note that the Cable Shield(s) must not be left unconnected but must be connected to the encoder's Case Ground through the red cable shoe(s).